logicalclocks/logicalclocks.github.io/docs/user_guides/fs/feature_group/data_validation.md

 ### Step 6: Check Validation History

-The `Validation Reports` tab in the Expectations secion displays a brief history of recent validations.
+The `Validation Reports` tab in the Expectations section displays a brief history of recent validations.
 Each row corresponds to a validation report, with some summary information about the success of the validation step.
 You can download the full report by clicking the download icon button that appears at the end of the row.

 ## Code